Koeman unsure if Messi will be fit for Supercopa final

+Barcelona head coach Ronald Koeman is unsure if Lionel Messi will be available for Sunday's Supercopa de Espana final.

-Messi missed the penalty shoot-out victory over Real Sociedad due to some "discomfort".
+Messi missed Wednesday's penalty shoot-out victory over Real Sociedad due to some "discomfort".

-Marc-Andre ter Stegen made two saves in the shoot-out as Barca overcame Sociedad 3-2 on penalties after a 1-1 draw, sending it into the final against either Real Madrid or Athletic Bilbao.
+Marc-Andre ter Stegen made two saves in the shoot-out as Barca overcame Sociedad 3-2 on penalties after a 1-1 draw, sending them into the final against either Real Madrid or Athletic Bilbao.

 Koeman said he was still unsure if Messi would be available for the decider.